Future developments in Singapore: Thomson-East Coast Line (TEL)

 The sixth Mass Rapid Transit and the fourth fully automatic and driverless system line in Singapore that is 43 km long.
 The whole line will be completely underground.
 The line opened with the first phase on 31 January 2020, and the second phase on 28 August 2021.
-The third phase followed suit on 13 November 2022.
-The remaining two stages will open from 2024 to 2025.
+The third phase followed suit on 13 November 2022, followed by the opening of stage four on 23 June 2024.
+The final stage comprising Bedok South MRT station and Sungei Bedok MRT station will open in 2026.
 The Thomson-East Coast Line will add greatly to the accessibility and connectivity of the current rail network, with interchanges to all other five MRT lines.